-Test automation, like any other programming activity, must be designed appropriately to ensure long term viability.
+Test automation, like any other programming activity, must be well designed and architected to ensure long term viability.
 Initial creation of automated scripts is the easiest part.
-It is the ongoing maintainability and sustainability which decides if you derive the stated benefits.
+It is the ongoing maintainability and sustainability which decides if you derive the stated benefits of automation.

-accelQ is developed on a design-first approach, where modularity and reusability are built into your test assets from the get go.
-Various use cases across accelQ, you will find this design-first philosophy as a central theme.
+accelQ is developed with a design-first approach, where modularity and reusability are built into your test assets from the get-go.
+You will find this design-first philosophy applied to various use cases across accelQ.
 Good design practice is essential for a sustainable automation.

-With accelQ helping you build automation with a sound design platform, here are some best practices that help you make decisions when presented with multiple options.
-Each topic in this chapter deals with best practices in a particular area of design/development.
+With accelQ helping you build automation with a sound design platform, here are some best practices that help you make better decisions in your particular implementation.

 Adapt a consistent naming convention for entities depending on your organizational standards.
 Unlike traditional automation platforms, accelQ provides greater flexibility in using non alpha-numeric characters including white space character, so that you can name your test entities more natural and meaningful.
 Don't feel the compulsion to abbreviate or use programming conventions such as upper camel, lower camel etc. Clarity and readability starts from the naming convention.
 Go ahead and provide meaningful names to your test entities such as Contexts, Actions and Scenarios.